How to Drink More Water

 4. What are some strategies to increase our fluid consumption?

-Admittedly even as a dietitian I have to focus on remembering to drink enough water and fluids throughout the day.
+As I mentioned earliery, even as a Dietitian I have to focus on remembering to drink enough water and fluids throughout the day.
 Sometimes I can get very busy and distracted and simply forget.

-If you are like me consider some of the following ideas that have worked well for me:
+Here are some strategies that have worked well for me:

 - Tell your coworkers that you are struggling to drink enough water and you would appreciate them giving you a gentle reminder.
 Nothing beats accountability with someone else!